olekli/MrDocument/README.md

 it is sent to ChatGPT.
 There it is transcribed, summarized and categorized by document class and keywords.
 Keywords are added to the PDF's metadata.
-The PDF file is also renamed according to the schema `{DATE}-{CLASS}-{TITLE}` where date, class and title are determined by the AI depending on the document's content.
+The PDF file is also renamed according to the schema `{DATE}-{CLASS}-{SOURCE}-{TITLE}` where date, class, source and title are determined by the AI depending on the document's content.

 ## Getting Started